 Political uncertainty in the UK remains a key risk faced by the Company.
-Commentary around the possibility of nationalisation of infrastructure assets ignores the considerable benefits that private capital brings in terms of ring-fenced capital maintenance budgets, private sector management expertise and resource, and the transfer of significant operational risk away from the public sector.
+Commentary around the possibility of nationalisation of infrastructure assets ignores the considerable benefits that private capital brings to the public sector in terms of ring-fenced capital maintenance budgets, private sector management expertise and resource, and the transfer of significant operational risk away from the public sector.
 More practically, nationalisation would be highly complex and come at a considerable cost to tax payers.